Yuppiechef/cqrs-server/doc/intro.md

    [:event/aggregator :event/store-aggregate]])
 ```

 This gives Onyx enough information to know where to send batches, but not enough to know what the places are.
 For that, it needs a catalog.
-In the case of _cqrs-server_ it looks like: _(we've elided a lot specifics for the clarity)_
+In the case of _cqrs-server_ it looks like: _(we've elided many specifics for the clarity)_

 ```clojure
 => (pprint catalog)